1974–75 United States network television schedule

 New series are highlighted in bold.

 All times are U.S. Eastern and Pacific Time (except for some live sports or events).
-Subtract for one hour for Central, Mountain, Alaska and Hawaii-Aleutian times.
+Subtract one hour for Central, Mountain, Alaska and Hawaii–Aleutian times.

 Each of the 30 highest-rated shows is listed with its rank and rating as determined by Nielsen Media Research.

 Legend

 Sunday

 Note: 60 Minutes aired at 6:00-7:00 pm on CBS from September 1974 to June 1975.